jambonz/ultravox-transfer-call-example/README.md

-# Ultravox-s2s
+# Transfer an Inbound Call From Ultravox Agent to Human

 This is an example Jambonz application that connects to the Ultravox Realtime API and illustrates how to build a Voice-AI application that transfers the caller from an AI agent to a human agent.
 The human agent receives a text-to-speech summary of the previous conversation on handoff.

 When building agents with Ultravox, you can extend your agents' capabilities by connecting them to external services and systems via [tools](https://docs.ultravox.ai/essentials/tools)—functions that agents can invoke to perform specific actions or retrieve information.
-These tools can be implemented as either client or server tools; we're implementing the transfer call function using client tools in this sample application.
+These tools can be implemented as either client or server tools; we're implementing the transfer call functionality using client tools in this sample application.
 Read more about client vs server tools in the [Ultravox docs](https://docs.ultravox.ai/essentials/tools#server-vs-client-tools).

 ## Prerequisites